Luca Accettola

-Luca Accettola (born February 19, 2004) is a Canadian soccer player who plays for York United FC in the Canadian Premier League.
+Luca Accettola (born February 19, 2004) is a Canadian soccer player who plays for Inter Toronto FC in the Canadian Premier League.

 Early life

 Accettola began playing youth soccer at age three with Vaughan Azzurri.
 In February 2015, he joined the Toronto FC Academy.

 University career

 In 2024, Accettola began attending York University, where he played for the men's soccer team.
 He scored his first goal in his debut on August 30 against the McMaster Marauders.

 In late September 2024, he was named the York University Male Athlete of the Week.
 In his rookie season, he recorded seven goals and added five assists.

 At the end of his rookie season, he was named the OUA West Rookie of the Year and an OUA West First Team All-Star.
 He was also named the U Sports Rookie of the Year and selected to the U Sports All-Rookie Team.

 Club career

 In 2021, he played with Toronto FC III in the League1 Ontario Summer Championship division.

 Accettola began playing with Toronto FC II in MLS Next Pro in 2022 as an academy call-up, making his debut on April 3, 2022, against FC Cincinnati 2.
 He signed a professional contract with the team ahead of the 2023 season.
 He scored his first goal on August 3, 2024, against Chattanooga FC.

 On August 22, 2024, he agreed to a mutual termination of his contract to allow him to attend York University.
 He also spent some time with the third team in the League1 Ontario Championship in 2024.

 At the 2025 CPL–U Sports Draft, Accettola was selected in the first round (5th overall) by York United FC.
 In April 2025, he signed a U Sports contract with the club, which would allow him to keep his university eligibility.
+He made his debut in the team's second game of the season against HFX Wanderers FC.

 On June 14, 2025, he scored his first goal in a 3-1 victory over Pacific FC.
 In July 2025, he signed a full professional contract with the club, giving up his university eligibility.
+After the 2025 season, he began training with Mexican club CF Monterrey.